 Belize’s main commercial fruits were, and still are, bananas and citrus.
 High taxes, expensive fuel and imported tools and machinery make it expensive to compete on world agriculture markets so Ken’s plan was to begin experimenting with tropical fruits which could be grown organically and command higher prices on the market, thus creating the diverse orchard on site.

-Plants were collected and recorded so in 1997 when Brendan Sayers from the Irish National Garden came along to collect Belizean orchids and palms for Ireland the first collaboration with another garden began.
-Brendan noted that Belize did not have a botanic garden and suggested that we register as Belize Botanic Gardens.
+The duPlooys gardens were changed in 1997.
+Brendan Sayers from the Irish National Garden came along to collect Belizean orchids and palms for Ireland.
+The plants were collected and recorded.
+Brendan noted that Belize did not have a botanic garden and suggested that the duPlooys’ register as Belize Botanic Gardens.
 A Board of Directors was established and the garden registered with the Government of Belize as a non-profit organization.
 Since then BBG has been collecting, studying, cataloging and conserving plants with the emphasis on natives.

 Ken died in August of 2001 and daughter Heather and her husband, Brett ran the garden until 2010 when they left to work at Naples Botanical Garden in Florida.
 In 2012, when Heather and Brett left to start a flower farm in North Carolina, Judy stepped in as Director of the gardens.
 Recognizing the growing job market for gardeners, funding was sought and secured funding from the European Union’s Belize Rurual Development Project to start a program to train landscape gardeners.